Social Icons

 Directed by Susanna Fogel

 I do hope there will be a part two to this movie.
+I have to say, this is not a great movie, but it is good enough.
 The chemistry between Mila Kunis and Kate McKinnon was just out of this world.
-The movie is funny, and this will be the first time I have come to appreciate Kate McKinnon’s style of comedy.
+The movie is funny, and this is the first time I’ve come to appreciate Kate McKinnon’s style of comedy.

-The Spy Who Dumped Me did not at any time try to be more than what it is.
-This action comedy is about two ladies (Audrey and Morgan) trying to fulfill the dying wish of Audrey’s ex, who happens to be CIA.
+The Spy Who Dumped Me doesn’t try to be more than what it is—an action comedy about two ladies (Audrey and Morgan) trying to fulfill the dying wish of Audrey’s ex, who happens to be CIA.

-These two ladies had their lives turned upside down and before long, they both committed murders, were involved in a car chase and broke numerous international laws.
+These two ladies have their lives turned upside down, and before long, they’ve committed murders, been involved in a car chase, and broken numerous international laws.

-Audrey (Kunis) is dealing with a breakup from her boyfriend, Drew (Theroux).
-She is at her birthday party been thrown for her by her best friend Morgan (McKinnon), who then told Audrey that they should burn all her ex’s stuff.
-Morgan then sent a text to Drew that his stuff will be burnt.
-This makes Drew show up at her and Audrey’s place and he inform Audrey that he works for the CIA and her life was in danger.
+Audrey (Kunis) is dealing with a breakup from her boyfriend, Drew (Justin Theroux).
+She’s at her birthday party, thrown by her best friend Morgan (McKinnon), who suggests they burn all of Audrey’s ex’s stuff.
+Morgan then sends a text to Drew saying his stuff will be burnt.
+This makes Drew show up at their place, where he informs Audrey that he works for the CIA and that her life is in danger.

-Telling her that he cares for her and when he saw that his work was going to get her killed he decided to dump her before that happens.
-Their talk was interrupted by an attack on Audrey and Morgan’s apartment, and a man that Morgan let into the apartment shot Drew.
+He tells her he cares for her and that when he realized his work could get her killed, he decided to dump her to protect her.
+Their conversation is interrupted by an attack on Audrey and Morgan’s apartment, and a man Morgan let into the apartment shoots Drew.

-Drew had asked Audrey to take a trophy to Vienna for him in the case he doesn’t make it and give it to a certain person at a restaurant.
+Before dying, Drew asks Audrey to take a trophy to Vienna for him and give it to a certain person at a restaurant if he doesn’t make it.

-Morgan convinces Audrey to follow through on Dew’s request.
-The couple then journeyed to Vienna, and while there, they were ambushed by not just the CIA, but some other bad people who want the trophy.
+Morgan convinces Audrey to follow through on Drew’s request.
+The duo then journeys to Vienna, where they’re ambushed not just by the CIA but also by other bad people who want the trophy.

-This is not the funniest movie I have seen this year, neither is it the most inventive spy movie there is, but it was fun to watch.
+This isn’t the funniest movie I’ve seen this year, nor is it the most inventive spy movie out there, but it was fun to watch.

-The couple get captured, tortured and find a way to joke their way out of things from bad to worse.
+The pair get captured, tortured, and find a way to joke their way out of situations that go from bad to worse.

-I just wish the movie pulls through in the box office and makes a profit, because worse movies than this have made profits.
+I just hope the movie pulls through at the box office and makes a profit because worse movies than this have turned a profit.

-I enjoyed my trip of watching this movie and I know you will too when you get to see this movie.
+I enjoyed watching this movie, and I know you will too when you get to see it.